edgelesssys/contrast/dev-docs/aks/nested-virt-internals.md

 There's [AKS documentation for resource management] which explains the basics of how CPU and memory are allocated for a Kata VM.
-The default memory allocation is quite high at 2GiB, which fills up the node fast.
+The default memory overhead added by the `RuntimeClass` is quite high at 2GiB, which fills up the node fast.
-It's unclear why this default is chosen, given that the container limit's added on top of this value.
+It's unclear why this default is chosen, given that the container limit is added on top of this value and that the VMs are created with a 256MiB overhead.

 Forcing a size with the pod annotation `io.katacontainers.config.hypervisor.default_memory` would be possible, but the annotation would need to be allow-listed in the config setting `enable_annotations`.